lukanetconsult/nsPopover/README.md

 <div ns-popover="true" ns-popover-template-model="myTemplateUrl"></div>
 ```

+**Note:** This is a one-way binding and the expression is not watched.

 ### ``ns-popover-plain {Boolean}``

 A flag that indicates if the ``ns-popover-template`` is a plain string or not, default: ``false``.